Documentation Index

 Open the Accept window for pairing

 To accept a relay, the receiver must open a 60 second Accept window: OLED: Mesh menu -> Accept relay.
 The screen shows a countdown and an empty pending-relay list.
-CLI:bat0:5801.
-When a relay sends a join request over the mesh, it appears in the pending list (visible on the OLED, in ados gs mesh pending, and in the GCS Hardware tab’s PairingStatusCard).
+Setup webapp: Ground Station -> Pair relay -> Accept for 60 seconds.
+REST:bat0:5801.
+When a relay sends a join request over the mesh, it appears in the pending list on the OLED, setup webapp, and GCS Hardware tab.

 To approve a pending relay: